 If you will be using public transport you will need to use Myki.

 Bicycle riding for transport continues to grow in the Geelong region despite not being first choice for many commuters.
 Commuter cycling infrastructure is gradually expanding in the region.

 Geelong has a comprehensive bus network, allowing you to get around town.
 Public transport Victoria has information such as routes and timetables.

-Geelong has easy access to both the Avalon Airport (25 kilometres from Geelong) and the Melbourne Airport (International - 85 kilometres from Geelong).
+Geelong has easy access to both the Avalon Airport (20 minutes or 25 kilometres from central Geelong) and the Melbourne Airport (International - 85 kilometres from Geelong).

 The easiest way to get to and from Avalon Airport is via the Avalon Airport Shuttle.
 Services operate for every flight arriving and departing.

 It is easy to reach Avalon by car as well, with good value airport parking also available.